kwyse/personal-website/content/posts/hail_hugo.md

 generator that seems [fairly
 popular](https://github.com/gohugoio/hugo/stargazers).
 And I can see why: it is *so* easy to get something up and running quickly.
-Here I'll show you how to go from running that initial scaffolding command to being able to hit [insert your domain name] and seeing it fully deployed.
+Here I'll show you how to go from running that initial scaffolding command to hitting [insert your domain name] and seeing it fully deployed.

 One thing of note is exactly how much Hugo balances convention (or opinion) against configuration.
 Hugo touts configuration as one of its strengths and